Generic Name: Pantoprazole Delayed-Release Granules (pan TOE pra zole)

 - Call your doctor if you have throat pain, chest pain, very bad belly pain, trouble swallowing, or signs of a bleeding ulcer like black, tarry, or bloody stools, throwing up blood, or throw up that looks like coffee grounds.
 These may be signs of a worse health problem.

 - This medicine may raise the chance of hip, spine, and wrist fractures in people with weak bones (osteoporosis).
 The chance may be higher if you take Protonix (pantoprazole delayed-release granules) in high doses or for longer than a year, or if you are older than 50 years old.

 - Use care if you have risks for soft, brittle bones (osteoporosis).
 Some of these risks include drinking alcohol, smoking, taking steroids, taking drugs to treat seizures, or having family members with osteoporosis.
 Talk with your doctor about your risks of osteoporosis.

-- Low magnesium levels have rarely happened in people taking drugs like this one for at least 3 months.
-Most of the time, this has happened after 1 year of care.
-You will need to have your blood work checked if you will be taking Protonix (pantoprazole delayed-release granules) for a long time or if you take certain other drugs like digoxin or water pills.
-Talk with your doctor.
+- Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
+Most of the time, this happened after 1 year of treatment.
+You will need to have blood work if you take Protonix (pantoprazole delayed-release granules) for a long time or with certain other drugs.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.